 Irrespective of the motor rating, most mixer grinder blades rotate at 17-21K RPM without load.
 The power determines how fast the mixer grinder blades can rotate when it is filled with ingredients.
 That is why, when loaded with ingredients, a 900-watt mixer grinder is able to achieve a much higher RPM than one with 500 watts.

-For the same reason, it isn’t advised to use a 500-watt mixer grinder for making spice powder or idli batter as it stresses the motor to either trigger the overload switch or it may reduce the durability of the appliance.
+For the same reason, it isn’t advised to use a 500-watt mixer grinder for making spice powder or idli batter.
+Using it once in a while would be alright.
+But when done frequently, it stresses the motor to either trigger the overload switch or reduce the durability of the appliance.

 Power alone is not an indicator of a mixer grinder’s performance.
 But, other things being the same, power can be a key differentiator.
 One such aspect is the blade design.